jnstockley/infrastructure/tf/proxmox/SETUP.md

 4. Ensure `GITHUB_TOKEN` is set in environment variables
     - If not, run `gh auth token` and set the token in environment variables in `nano ~/.zshrc` or `nano ~/.bashrc`

+### 500 Internal Server Error, error status when using passthrough disks
+- Limitation in proxmox v8, must use the root user

 ## Setup Terraform
 ### Create Role
 - Name: `Terraform`